soumik-uxd/docker-recipes/kafka/stacks/custom/multi-broker-zk-manager/README.md

 # Single Kafka Broker, single zookeeper & kafka manager

-The docker-compose file will start a stack of services i.e. a single [Zookeeer](https://zookeeper.apache.org/) instance, a Kafka broker and a [kakfa manager](https://github.com/yahoo/CMAK)
+The docker-compose file will start a stack of services i.e. a single [Zookeeer](https://zookeeper.apache.org/) instance and three instances of Kafka brokers and a [kakfa manager](https://github.com/yahoo/CMAK)

 **Disclaimer**
 : Please note, none of these images/stacks are fit for production usage.
 Please use at your own risk, assuming you are familiar with the [Apache Kafka ecosystem](https://cwiki.apache.org/confluence/display/kafka/ecosystem).